コンテンツにスキップ

 A connected orchestra.
 The breath of new activities that go beyond the boundaries of the orchestra is now spreading across the country.

--It seems that the exchange between the Kana Philharmonic and the Sendai Philharmonic began on Twitter.
+-I heard that the exchange between Kana Phil and the Sendai Philharmonic also started on Twitter.

 [Kana Phil] That's right.
 That's also a big advantage.
-This is mainly true for orchestras in the Tokyo metropolitan area, but they always work hard together and have a strong sense that they are each other's rivals, for better or for worse.
-They rarely try to interact actively.
-However, I met the Sendai Philharmonic through Twitter, and we have been able to communicate with each other.
-I feel this is wonderful.
-You can share the issues that the orchestra needs to address, come up with improvement plans, and even plan concerts that have never been done before.
-So, Twitter was a tool that made me realize the importance of mutual exchange between orchestras.
-There is also hope that orchestras across the country may be able to connect with each other by using us as an example.
-If this happens, I believe that we will be able to contribute not only to individual operations, but also to the classical music world as a whole.
+This is mainly true for orchestras in the Tokyo metropolitan area, but they are always competing with each other, and for better or worse, they have a strong sense of being rivals.
+They rarely try to actively interact with each other.
+But I met the Sendai Philharmonic through Twitter, and we are now able to interact like this.
+I think this is wonderful.
+We can share the issues that the orchestra needs to address, devise improvement measures, and even plan concerts that have never been done before.
+So Twitter is also a tool that has made me realize the importance of mutual exchange between orchestras.
+I also hope that orchestras across the country will connect with each other using us as an example.
+If that happens, I think it will contribute not only to individual management, but also to the classical music world as a whole.

 IMG_6705_th

--Finally, please tell us about your future activities.
+-Finally, please tell us about your future plans.

-[Sendai Philharmonic] There are two things.
-One is to convey how to enjoy orchestral music.
-For example, it could be proposed as a tourist event.
-It can be a trip or even free time on a business trip.
-While enjoying the specialties and spots of each region, they can also casually experience performances by local bands.
-I would like to continue to make proposals and create an environment like this.
+[Sendai Philharmonic] There are two.
+The first is to convey how to enjoy the orchestra.
+For example, we propose it as a tourist event.
+It can be during a trip or during free time on a business trip.
+While enjoying the local specialties and spots, you can casually experience the performance of local orchestras.
+We would like to continue to make such proposals and create an environment.

-The other thing, as Kana Phil mentioned earlier, is ``connection.''
-There are not many opportunities for bands from all over the country to interact.
-In particular, even though we are on the front line connecting the audience and the orchestra, we are not as privy to information about other orchestras.
-Therefore, I felt that there was a need for a place where we could discuss various things openly.
+The other thing is "connection," as Kana Phil mentioned earlier.
+There are not many opportunities for orchestras across the country to interact.
+In particular, we are on the front lines connecting the audience and the orchestra, but we are not familiar with information about other orchestras.
+So we felt that we needed a place where we could talk about various things frankly.

-Actually, today is the day of ``Nakaninkai''.
-We hold a roundtable discussion where the Kana Philharmonic and members of the orchestra gather, and this time, for the fifth time, 19 people from all over the country will gather.
-Although we are still in the information sharing stage, I would like to someday be able to create a major event through which bands from all over the country can come together.
+Actually, today is the day of the "Insider's Gathering".
+Kana Phil and the orchestra members gather to hold a roundtable discussion, and this is the fifth time we've held it, and 19 people from all over the country will be gathering.
+We're still in the information sharing stage, but I'd like to one day turn this meeting into a big event that brings together orchestras from all over the country.

-[Kana Phil] Actually, Kana Phil had a big turning point.
-The Brudal Foundation started in 2011, and I personally think that the mindset of the orchestra members has changed since then.
-I am aware that Kana Phil is only possible because of the support and support of our customers.
-Therefore, we would like to continue to be an orchestra that is familiar to everyone and provides a deep impression.
-To that end, I would like to continue to work on tweets that can serve as a good bridge between the orchestra and those who have not seen it yet.
+[Kana Phil] Actually, there was a big turning point for Kana Phil.
+The "Blue Dal Fund" was started in 2011, and I personally think that the attitude of the orchestra members changed from that point on.
+It is the awareness that Kana Phil is only possible because of the support and encouragement of the audience.
+Therefore, we want to continue to be an orchestra that is familiar to everyone and deeply moving.
+To that end, we would like to continue to tweet in a way that can become a good bridge between the orchestra and people we have not yet met.

 <Kanagawa Philharmonic Orchestra>